 Student organizations are not permitted to host events, programs and activities during Exam Period and rooms are unavailable for reservation during that time.
 Large, late night social events are not permitted in the Houses over Head of the Charles Weekend or on nights preceding an administration of the LSAT.
 In addition, restrictions may be placed on events during Reading Period if they interfere with residential areas and libraries where exam preparation is underway.

 Student organizations hosting overnight guests must follow the overnight guest policy in the Handbook for Students.
-When student organizations host guests for conferences and other large events, it is expected that the organization will provide the Freshman Dean's Office and/or Houses with guest information including the full name of each guest, their assigned room or suite, and their Harvard College host at least 2 business days in advance of the event.
+When student organizations host guests for conferences and other large events, it is expected that the organization will provide the Yards and/or Houses with guest information including the full name of each guest, their assigned room or suite, and their Harvard College host at least 2 business days in advance of the event.
 Student organizations also should collect and have available emergency contact information for all such overnight guests.

 Student organizations arranging for overnight stays for event attendees are expected to make clear to all participants that the event is student-run and that participants will be hosted overnight by volunteer Harvard students in their dorm rooms.